Braless Lauren Pope Reveals Sideboob And Cleavage While Out Partying

 They had a short-lived romance and rumor says that the reason for their split was due to a “nightmare holiday” in Dubai.
 The claims, which Aaron has vehemently denied, said that he spat expensive food at Lauren during an argument.
 Aaron revealed that he didn’t bother to clean up the “laughable” claims because he thought they were exaggerated.

 “For one, I wouldn’t spit food at anyone because I’m not a tramp, two, I wouldn’t waste food—and three, if I spat food at Lauren she would have f***ing knocked us out!
 Anyone that knows me knows I would never do that.
-I wouldn’t embarrass myself doing that in a nice restaurant, I wouldn’t embarrass Lauren—I just wouldn’t do that.”
-Aaron declared.
+I wouldn’t embarrass myself doing that in a nice restaurant, I wouldn’t embarrass Lauren—I just wouldn’t do that,” Aaron declared.

 The Geordie Shore star insisted that they parted ways on great terms and had a great holiday together.
 He further explained that the reason for their breakup was because of bad timing and work.
 Aaron also shared he has plans on getting back with her in the future.